chocolatey/choco-wiki/Installation.md

 **NOTE:** This will only work with the installation methods that call https://chocolatey.org/install.ps1 as part of the install.

-**Can I use Windows built-in compression instead of downloading 7zip?** Yes
+#### Can I use Windows built-in compression instead of downloading 7zip?
+Yes.

 Set the following environment variable prior to install: